German Greens overtake conservatives as chancellor candidates announced

-BERLIN (Reuters) - Germany’s Greens overtook the conservatives to top an opinion poll released on the day that Angela Merkel’s conservative bloc named Armin Laschet as its candidate to succeed her as chancellor in a September election.
+Germany's Greens overtook the conservatives to top an opinion poll released on the day that Angela Merkel's conservative bloc named Armin Laschet as its candidate to succeed her as chancellor in a September election. read more

 A Forsa poll for RTL/n-tv put the conservative bloc on 21%, down 7 points, while the Greens, who on Monday presented their chancellor candidate, Annalena Baerbock, jumped 5 points to 28%.